FrancisBanville/ms_interpreting_probabilities/README.md

 interactions would alleviate interpretation errors (e.g., when studying network-area relationships with metawebs or local webs) and facilitate a more adequate use of interaction data.
-In the next sections, we therefore review the differences as we scale up from pairwise interactions to metawebs and local webs as higher-level representations of ecological networks.
+In the following sections, we delve into these distinctions as we scale up from pairwise interactions to higher-level representations of ecological networks, i.e. local webs and metawebs.

 ## Pairwise interactions: the building blocks of ecological networks